herrkaefer/AccelerateWatch/README.md

 **Note for FFT related methods**:

-- Set fftIsSupported when creating the buffer.
+- Set fftIsSupported to true when creating the buffer.
 - Buffer size should be even.
 If you pass odd size when creating the buffer, it is automatically increased by 1.
 - Only results in nfft/2+1 complex frequency bins from DC to Nyquist are returned.